yogurt-foundation/yogurt-css-documentation/src/getting-started-filters.md

 ## [Brightness](/filter-brightness/)

 Utilities for sets brightness filter to an element.
+[Find out more about the usage](/filter-brightness/).

 <y class="m-2 mx-auto flex bg-charcoal-500 rounded-lg">
   <y class="p-5 max-w-sm">